MicrosoftDocs/sql-docs/docs/advanced-analytics/r/install-additional-r-packages-on-sql-server.md

 There are multiple sources for R packages, the best known among them being CRAN and Bioconductor.
 The official site for the R language (<https://www.r-project.org/>) lists many of these resources.
 Many packages are also published to GitHub, where you can obtain the source code.
 However, you may also have been given R packages that were developed by someone in your company.

 Regardless of the source, you must ensure that the package you want to install has a binary format for the Windows platform.
-Otherwise the downloaded package will not run in the SLQ Server environment.
+Otherwise the downloaded package cannot run in the SQL Server environment.

 You should also determine whether the package is compatible with the version of R that is running in SQL Server.